pkmn/engine/docs/PROTOCOL.md

      0| 0x19          |
       +---------------+

-A OHKO move was used sucessfully.
+A OHKO move was used successfully.

 ### `|-crit|` (`0x1A`)